gw-acm/git-linux-2017/README.md

  3. Enter the project directory (`cd git-linux-2017`)

- 4. Create a new local branch in your terminal for your feature (`git checkout -b my-feature`)

- 5. Make your changes (implement a funcition in [HelloGit.java](https://github.com/gw-acm/git-linux-2017/blob/master/HelloGit.java))
+ 4. Make your changes (use vim to make a .txt file with your name `vim myname.txt`)

- 6. Commit your changes (`git add HelloGit.java` and `git commit -m "<descriptive message>"`)
+ 5. Add and commit your changes (`git add HelloGit.java` and `git commit -m "<descriptive message>"`)

- 7. Push your changes to your fork on GitHub (`git push`)
+ 6. Push your changes to your fork on GitHub (`git push`)

- 8. [Submit a pull request](https://github.com/gw-acm/git-linux-2017/compare) to this repository to get your changed merged in
+ 7. [Submit a pull request](https://github.com/gw-acm/git-linux-2017/compare) to this repository to get your changed merged in

- 9. Listen to and incorporate feedback from maintainers who review your pull request.
+ 8. Listen to and incorporate feedback from maintainers who review your pull request.
 When they're ready, they'll merge the changes

 Congratulations!
 You have now contributed code to an open source project over GitHub!